jlav1n/strap/README.md

 ## Notes

-If you want stock alerting, you need to add a cronjob for the user of your catalog, to run the 'daily' Interchange job.
+* If you want stock alerting, you need to add a cronjob for the user of your catalog, to run the 'daily' Interchange job.
 Something like:

   `0 1 * * * /path/to/your/interchange/bin/interchange --runjobs=your_catalog_name=daily --quiet`

+* There may be problems with UTF-8 and recent Perls.
+You can disable UTF-8 by commenting 2 lines in catalog.cfg, under "Encoding".
+For instance, this is a known issue with UTF-8 enabled: https://github.com/interchange/interchange/issues/84 If disabling, set an environment variable of `MINIVEND_DISABLE_UTF8` to `1`

 ## Some of the changes include

-* Uses ISO-8859-1 charset by default, to avoid problems with UTF-8 and recent Perls.
-You can easily re-enable UTF-8 by uncommenting the lines in catalog.cfg.
-Things may become broken, such as this: https://github.com/interchange/interchange/issues/84

 * Product Groups and Categories use the "ncheck" subroutine in catalog.cfg to allow pretty, SEO-friendly URLs, such as `/Tools/Hand-Saws`